duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/997_AMOD18_ProjectUnicorn.md

 ## Demo failure demonstration {#demo-projectunicorn-failure}

-The following video shows how the demo can fail, when the assumptions are not respected.
+The following video shows how the Intersection Navigation demo can fail, when the assumptions are not respected.

 <div figure-id="fig:fail_unicorn">
     <figcaption>When the AprilTags are not correctly placed, the duckiebot is not able to localize properly and the demo fails.